vintagetoolpatch/vintagetoolpatch.github.io/_posts/2022-09-11-making-notebooks-by-hand.md

     ![Waxing your Thread](/assets/images/making-notebooks/02-folding.jpeg)

 8. Now it's time to sew it up!
 This is where video helps tremendously.
 Again, if you haven't watched [Making a Text Block][1], follow the steps for sewing there.
 My summary is as follows: snake your thread through and back your bottom/back end page.
 This is the anchor for future pages.
-Now sew into and out of the first and second hole in one of the registers.
+Now sew into and out of the first and second hole in one of the signatures.
 Loop your needle around the threads for the end page below, and then back through the second hole.
 Go through the third hole, around the threads of the end page, and again back through the third hole.
-The objective is to sew the first register to the end page.
-Once you're done with the first register, loop through the thread coming out of the last hole on the end page, then start sewing your next register going in the opposite direction.
-Each time the needle comes out of the register, loop it around the thread in the register below, and back in.
+The objective is to sew the first signature to the end page.
+Once you're done with the first signature, loop through the thread coming out of the last hole on the end page, then start sewing your next signature going in the opposite direction.
+Each time the needle comes out of the signature, loop it around the thread in the signature below, and back in.
 Repeat the process to sew up your text block, and the front end page.
-When you run out of thread, tie it off where you loop around the previous register, then tie a new thread at that point and get right back to sewing.
+When you run out of thread, tie it off where you loop around the previous signature, then tie a new thread at that point and get right back to sewing.

     ![Sewing the Text Block](/assets/images/making-notebooks/05-sewing.jpeg)